What Is Child Sexual Abuse?

 - Masturbation in the presence of a minor

 - Masturbation of a minor

 - Sexual intercourse of any kind with a minor

 - Trafficking a minor to engage in sexual acts with others

 Unlike other forms of sexual violence, child sexual abuse may not involve physical violence or threats.
 Often, an abuser manipulates a victim through a process known as grooming.

 Many adults who sexually abuse children engage in a process called grooming.
 When grooming a child for abuse, an adult builds trust and an emotional connection with a young person.
 This trust allows an abuser to manipulate the victim into taking part in sexual acts.

-Anyone can be a groomer, regardless of age, race, gender, social rank or religion.
+Anyone can engage in grooming, regardless of age, race, gender, social rank or religion.

 In some cases, abusers may coerce or persuade their victims to marry them to avoid prosecution.
 Unfortunately, child marriage is permitted in all but four states (Delaware, Minnesota, New Jersey and Pennsylvania).
 However, marital rape is a crime in all 50 states, so nonconsensual sex with a minor is illegal, even in child marriage.